 - Foster and contribute in collaboration across all disciplines of construction project stakeholders and appreciate the benefit of that collaboration.

-The program is designed as a 37-credit, 12-course curriculum that can be completed in one to two years depending on the course load and sequencing taken by the student.
+The program’s 36-credit, 12-course curriculum can be completed in one to two years depending on the course load and sequencing taken by the student.
 The courses will be offered in two 15-week semesters per year, as well some offerings in the 12-week summer semester.
-In addition to coursework, a student will be required to complete a minimum of 400 hours’ work experience in a construction firm under the supervision of an academic and a professional advisor.
+In addition to coursework, a student may complete, as an Internship, a minimum of 400 hours’ in a construction firm under the supervision of an academic and a professional advisor.